-The Ochsner Health System Section of Allergy and Immunology consists of board-certified physicians who treat both adult and pediatric patients.
+The Ochsner Health Section of Allergy and Immunology consists of board-certified physicians who treat both adult and pediatric patients.
 For your convenience, allergy services are available at our hospitals and most of our neighborhood health centers.

 For more information on Pollen and Mold, click here.